 Serving Suggestions

 Store any leftover kung pao chicken in the refrigerator in a sealed container for up to 5 days.
-To enjoy again, simply rewarm it in a hot pan or pot.
+Reheat gently in a skillet over medium-low heat with a splash of water or broth, just until warmed through.
+This keeps the sauce glossy and the chicken tender.

 You can also freeze kung pao chicken in a vacuum sealed container for up to 6 months.